RegionHalland/wordpress-boilerplate/README.md

 Follow the steps under [”Multisite”](#multisite).

 **8. Provision your server from the `./trellis` directory:**
 ```
 $ cd trellis && vagrant up
 ```

+**9. That's it.
+Your site should be up and running.**
+Type in the local test URL (for example 'myproject.test') in your favourite browser to see it spinn.

+**10. Time to add your theme**
+The site is up but it ain't good looking, add our theme to it.
+Head over to the [Halland theme repos](https://github.com/regionhalland/halland) for information on how to make your site pop!

 ### <a name="acf"></a>Setting up Advanced Custom Fields